nigin010/Lamborghini-Clone---Solid-Principles/README.md

 modules.
 Both should depend on abstractions.

--   AddressRepository: Defined for interacting with AddressRepositoryServices class, promoting abstraction and flexibility.
+-   AddressRepository: Defined for interacting with AddressRepositoryServices class, resulting in abstraction and flexibility.

 -   CartOperations: Represents operations for CartServices class,